tandoni/374DesignProject/README.md

 Instructions
 --
-The TransferToUMLApp reads the files that are referenced on the static String array named "classes".
+The MyMainApp reads the files that are referenced on the static String array named "classes".
 So just adding the classes to that array is all what is needed.

 Milestone 3: